 How to Use Fiberglass Shower Cleaners?

 Fiberglass shower cleaners come in a wide variety – gels, liquids, or powder.
 They can also either be diluted or concentrated.
 For diluted cleaners, you use it directly as-is.
-For the concentrated cleaners, you have to dilute with water following the ratios given by the manufacturer.
+For the concentrated cleaners, you have to dilute them with water following the ratios given by the manufacturer.

 Concentrated cleaners allow you to dilute to the desired strength needed depending on the amount of stains and dirt you have.
 They may be a bit pricey but are super cost-effective in the end as you determine how much you need.